whgiles/GSU/wsb_crawler/README.md

 The database is stored in a dockerized container.
 Make sure docker is running on port 5432 You can download docker at:
 > [Download Docker](https://www.docker.com/products/docker-desktop)

-Once Docker is downloaded clone the repo
+Once Docker is downloaded, clone the repo.
 ```bash
 pip install -r ./wsb_crawler/requirements.txt
 ```